Moving to Taipei || A Guide By Those Who Made The Move

 - Winter average – 16 °C

-Moving to Taiwan: Taiwan Language
+Moving to Taipei: Language

 You can check out our blog all about Taiwanese Mandarin and get yourself fully clued up!

-Sign up and YOU have the power to choose what YOU want to learn.
+Sign up and YOU have the power to choose what you want to learn.

 Things You Have To Know About Taiwanese Mandarin